Roman province

-For centuries it was the largest administrative unit of the foreign possessions of ancient Rome.
+For centuries, it was the largest administrative unit of the foreign possessions of ancient Rome.
 With the administrative reform initiated by Diocletian, it became a third level administrative subdivision of the Roman Empire, or rather a subdivision of the imperial dioceses (in turn subdivisions of the imperial prefectures).

 History

 A province was the basic and, until the Tetrarchy (from AD 293), the largest territorial and administrative unit of the empire's territorial possessions outside Roman Italy.

-Provinces were generally governed by politicians of senatorial rank, usually former consuls or former praetors.
+During the republic and early empire, provinces were generally governed by politicians of senatorial rank, usually former consuls or former praetors.
 A later exception was the province of Egypt, which was incorporated by Augustus after the death of Cleopatra and was ruled by a governor of only equestrian rank, perhaps as a discouragement to senatorial ambition.
 That exception was unique but not contrary to Roman law, as Egypt was considered Augustus's personal property, following the tradition of the kings of the earlier Hellenistic period.